swiftlang/swift-evolution/proposals/0314-async-stream.md

 ///
 public struct AsyncStream<Element> {
   public struct Continuation: Sendable {
+    /// Indication of the type of termination informed to
+    /// `onTermination`.
     public enum Termination {

-      case finished
+      /// The stream was finished via the `finish` method case finished

+      /// The stream was cancelled
       case cancelled
+    }

+    /// A result of yielding values.
+    public enum YieldResult {

+      /// When a value is successfully enqueued, either buffered
+      /// or immediately consumed to resume a pending call to next
+      /// and a count of remaining slots available in the buffer at
+      /// the point in time of yielding.
+Note: transacting upon the
+      /// remaining count is only valid when then calls to yield are
+      /// mutually exclusive.
+      case enqueued(remaining: Int)

+      /// Yielding resulted in not buffering an element because the
+      /// buffer was full.
+The element is the dropped value. case dropped(Element)

+      /// Indication that the continuation was yielded when the
+      /// stream was already in a terminal state: either by cancel or
+      /// by finishing.
+      case terminated
+    }

+    /// A strategy that handles exhaustion of a buffer’s capacity. public enum BufferingPolicy {
+      case unbounded

+      /// When the buffer is full, discard the newly received element.
+      /// This enforces keeping the specified amount of oldest values. case bufferingOldest(Int)

+      /// When the buffer is full, discard the oldest element in the buffer.
+      /// This enforces keeping the specified amount of newest values. case bufferingNewest(Int)
     }

     /// Resume the task awaiting the next iteration point by having it return